Azure/aks-baseline-automation/docs/app-docs/README.md

 1. The App code is developed.
 1. The App code is committed to the GitHub git repository.
 1. GitHub Actions Builds a container image from the App code and pushes the container image to Azure Container Registry.
-1. A GitHub Actions job deploys (pushes) the App to the AKS cluster via kubectl deployment of the Smart Brain App Kubernetes manifest files.
+1. A GitHub Actions job deploys (pushes) the App to the AKS cluster via kubectl deployment of the App Kubernetes manifest files.

 ### Option \#2 Pull-based CI/CD Architecture and Dataflow